 Innovating in lockdown may not just survive, it may even thrive

-Following on from the online co-creation workshop walkthrough that Hannah shared, have you been innovating online?
+Following on from the online co-creation workshop walkthrough that Hanne shared, have you been innovating online?

 As we get used to more weeks of working from home, how have you been adapting to do more online?
 Beyond so many Zoom calls & emails, have you been investing in learning to adapt a wider range of tasks?

 That is the challenge I set our panel of guest bloggers & I’m pleased to say that Tony Boobier has again been quick to respond.
 Regular readers will know that Tony is an international author, commentator & mentor, focusing on Insurance & AI.
 He has shared with us before on the topics of discernment, customised learning & project management.

 In this post, Tony turns his attention to innovating whilst socially isolated in ‘lockdown‘.
 Can it be done?
 Does the environment even lend itself to this activity?
 Are we missing a real opportunity by not innovating now?

 Over to Tony to share his reflections & questions to help you think through your opportunities…